-Boiler workers may handle a number of different daily job requirement, but regardless of what function they were signed, in the past, the majority of workers were negligently exposed to asbestos, and on a daily basis.
-Even today, asbestos remain a real concern in the boiler industry if workers aren’t trained properly.
+Boiler workers can handle a number of different daily job requirements, but regardless of function, the majority of these workers were negligently exposed to asbestos prior to the mid-1980s.
+Even today, asbestos remains a real concern in the boiler industry if workers aren’t trained properly.

 About Boiler Work

 Boiler work is often considered one of the most dangerous occupations.
 Workers are expected to handle extremely hot boilers parts and do so in a safe manner.